 Based on the limits set by a capacitor, the voltage must be within a specific range.
 For electric components that receive and hold a charge, there is a sweet spot for a current draw that is typically the median number set by the capacitor.
 This sweet spot is where your electric vehicle is able to absorb and retain power at an accelerated rate.
 In the case of your electric vehicle, the median voltage is 240, which is what makes a level 2 charging system the perfect match for your electric vehicle.

-Now that you understand the differences between a level 1 and level 2 EV charging system, let’s discuss which one is better for outdoor EV charging.
+Now that you understand the differences between a level 1 and level 2 EV charging system, let’s discuss which EV charger is better for outdoor charging.

 When it comes to the type of charger you should employ for outdoor use, we recommend nothing less than a level 2 EV charger.
 Due to all of the uncertainties that accompany outdoor electric vehicle charging, i.e., weather, pets, and environmental factors, level 1 charging just won’t cut it.

 The upfront costs associated with cutting the level 1 cord and purchasing a level 2 system can be financially intimidating.
 However, upgrading to a level 2 charger will allow you to save a considerable amount of time in the long run of owning your vehicle and is the safer option for at-home EV charging.